redpanda-data/redpanda/tools/ts-generator/readme.md

-#Rpc typescript generator code
+# Typescript v/RPC code generator

-`rpcgen_js.py` is typescript code generator, it receives a file with classes definition, in order to create a serializable classes with Redpanda binary data format. those classes are save in file,
+`rpcgen_js.py` is typescript code generator.
+It takes as input, a structured json file with a class per entry, in order to create the typescript classes (containing the correct custom serializers and deserializers) for use with Redpanda's binary data format.

-##Class definition
+## Class definition
 ```json
 {
   "classes": [